zefciu/Elephantoplasty/README.rst

    all features of Postgres we need to drop portability to weaker engines.
 2. Simple things should be simple, complicated things should be possible.
    The ORM should guess all the obvious things, but allow to override them.
-3. Where possible use pythonic strategy EAFTP.
+3. Where possible use pythonic EAFTP strategy.
 If database seems to be not in sync with ORM try to migrate.

 DONE
 -----------------

-1. Simple tables.
+#.
+Simple tables.
-2. Inheritance.
+#.
+Inheritance.
-3. Simplest one-to-many
+#.
+Simplest one-to-many
-4. EAFTP table creation
+#.
+EAFTP table creation
+#.
+Simplest identities

 TODO
 ------------------
-1. Different relation loading strategies (lazy, joined etc).
+#.
+Different relation loading strategies (lazy, joined etc).
-2. Many-to-many
+#.
+Many-to-many
-3. EAFTP table migration
+#.
+EAFTP table migration
-4. Identities
-5. Concurrency control
+#.
+Concurrency control
-6. Conflict detection
+#.
+Conflict detection
+#.
+Advanced identities